SeanBrennan645/pybot-dhewm3/README.md

 # Important!!!
-This fork of the pybot is being used to assist in research of human-like AI and attempt to further expand on the original pybot for a final year project.
+This fork of the pybot is being used to assist in research of human-like AI and attempt to further expand on the original pybot for a final year project.<br/>
 The original pybot this version is based from can be found at (https://github.com/gaiusm/pybot-dhewm3)

 _pybot-dhewm3_ is a fork of the dhewm3 project.
 It is experimental code